bouwe77/temba/readme.md

 const server = temba.create(config)
 ```

-This way, you can create a REST API, and the web app consuming it, in one project.
+This way, you could create a REST API, and the web app consuming it, in one project.

 However, to avoid possible conflicts between the API resources and the routes in your web app you might want to add an `apiPrefix` to the REST API: